MacLeod-D/STM32F4xx/README.md

+This project uses CoopOS "classic" - no stackframes Another version with CoopOS_Stack (each Task has its own Stack) is running.
+Will be published soon.

 # STM32F407 - Some Tests with RTOS / CoopOS, DAC, InputCapture
 ## Running RTOS or CoopOS
 ## > 750000 External Interrupts / s